 In RE, young people explore the faiths, beliefs and values of our communities; but raising or responding to questions about extremism poses challenges for even the most experienced teachers.
 An important aspect of this subject is the dispelling of ignorance and misconceptions that create suspicion and barriers between communities.
 Hence the need for REsilience.

-- a portfolio of resources including lesson ideas, reviews and Gateways specially developed for use by teachers to boost their own knowledge and confidence.
-The Gateways are not intended for classroom use but, rather, to give quick pointers and information to teachers who have little time to spare.
+- Reviews and Gateways specially developed for use by teachers to boost their own knowledge and confidence.
+The Gateways give quick pointers and information to teachers who have little time to spare.
 They all include ‘signposts’ to further information and other resources (including classroom resources in some cases) for teachers who want to pursue the topic further.